icipe-official/vectoratlas-software-code/docs/SMG/10-working-with-database.md

 1. Start pgAdmin.
 Right-click on the `Servers` object and select `Register -> Server...`:
 ![pgAdmin 1](./images/pgAdmin1.png)
 1. Give the server an appropriate name on the `General` tab (e.g. va-azure)
-1. In the `Connection` tab, enter `vectoratlas-db.postgres.database.azure.com` as the Host name/address, `dbadmin` as the Username and the password of the dbadmin user as Password.
+1. In the `Connection` tab, enter `vectoratlas-db.postgres.database.azure.com` as the Host name/address, `dbadmin` as the Username and the password of the dbadmin user as Password (found in a Technical Note in NPD).
 Ensure `Save password` is checked.
 ![pgAdmin 2](./images/pgAdmin2.png)
 1. In the `SSH Tunnel` tab, check `Use SSH tunneling`.
 Enter `20.87.47.170` as the `Tunnel host` and `vectoratlasadmin` as the `Username`.
 Select the `Identity file` Authentication option, and select the .pem file used to connect to the `20.87.47.170` server as the `Identity file`:
 ![pgAdmin 3](./images/pgAdmin3.png)